operand/agency/README.md

 }
 ```

-This is an example of the full message schema that is used for all
+This is an example of the full message schema that is used for all messages sent
-messages sent between operators in `everything`.
+between operators in `everything`.

 This format is intended to be simple and extensible enough to support any use
 case while remaining human readable.

 So when the sending operator receives the above response, it in-turn invokes
-their own `"say"` action, for them to process as they choose.
+their own `say` action, for them to process as they choose.

 Note that the `"thoughts"` field is defined as a distinct argument for providing
 a natural language explanation to accompany any action, but as of this writing
-`ChattyAI` does not make use of it.
+`ChattyAI` does not make use of it. `DemoAgent` discussed below, does.

 For more details on the common message schema see
 [schema.py](./everything/things/schema.py).